shmocz/ra2yrcpp/README.md

   cmake --build build --config Release --target install
 ```

+The following build options are available:

+- `RA2YRCPP_BUILD_TESTS` whether to build test executables.
+Default: `ON`
+- `RA2YRCPP_BUILD_MAIN_DLL` whether to build the main YRpp-dependent DLL and related utilities.
+Default: `ON`

 ### Build using clang-cl

 clang-cl is the preferred compiler for release packages, as there's no additional runtime DLL dependencies aside from Windows's CRT.
 You still need MSVC SDK, which will be downloaded when building the `clang-cl-msvc.Dockerfile` image.
 Once downloaded, modify the toolchain file at `toolchains/clang-cl-msvc.cmake` to point to correct SDK paths.